bhargavi1poyekar/fetch_goldbar/README.md

         docker stop <container_id>

-    If you want to remove container
+    If you want to remove the container

         docker rm <container id>

-    If you want to display and delete image:
+    If you want to display and delete an image:

         docker images
         docker rmi <image_id>